Vaccine diplomacy

 Arrival of Salk Polio Vaccine from the United States at Amsterdam Airport Schiphol in 1957.

 Vaccine diplomacy, a form of medical diplomacy, is the use of vaccines to improve a country's diplomatic relationship and influence of other countries.
 Meanwhile, vaccine diplomacy also "means a set of diplomatic measures taken to ensure access to the best practices in the development of potential vaccines, to enhance bilateral and/or multilateral cooperation between countries in conducting joint R&D, and, in the case of the announcement of production, to ensure the signing of a contract for the purchase of the vaccine at the shortest term."
-Although primary discussed in the context of the supply of COVID-19 vaccines, it also played a part in the distribution of the smallpox vaccine.
+Although primarily discussed in the context of the supply of COVID-19 vaccines, it also played a part in the distribution of the smallpox vaccine.

 Early history of vaccine diplomacy

 Commentators have identified vaccine diplomacy occurring as far back as the first vaccine, Edward Jenner's smallpox vaccine.
 It has also been identified in Soviet involvement with the Albert Sabin polio vaccine.
-The UN has also brokered ceasefires in order to conduct vaccination campaigns such as with talibans in Afghanistan.
+The UN has also brokered ceasefires in order to conduct vaccination campaigns such as with the Taliban in Afghanistan.